 Quantifly, detecting pollution at the source

-Two main elements constitute their system:
+Two main elements constitute the system:

 Softer Shock, adapting plants

-- Cold Shock: in this system the UP element is going to allow the transcription of the CspA promotor at low temperature (<15°C) inducing the expression of ice-binding proteins, thus reducing the formation of ice crystals.
+- Cold Shock: in this system the UP element is going to allow the transcription of the CspA promotor at low temperatures (<15°C) inducing the expression of ice-binding proteins, thus reducing the formation of ice crystals.

 To test the efficiency of their induction system, the team has used reporter genes: amilCP chromoprotein for Cold Shock and mRFP fluorescent protein for Heat Shock.